makeitlabs/authbackend/README.md

 ALTER TABLE resources ADD COLUMN sa_endorsements VARCHAR(50);
 ```

+*** BUT ALSO: Check and delete duplicate Subscription Records!!

 ### Fix wsgl config

 Verify that `authserver.wsgi` is set for your appopriate deploy!
 (See `authserver.wsgi.EXAMPLE` for example)